certara/pyDarwin/docs/Usage.rst

 Tokens File
 =========================

-The tokens file provide a dictionary (as a JSON file) of token key-text pairs.
+The tokens file provides a dictionary (as a JSON file) of token key-text pairs.
 The highest level of the dictionary is the :ref:`token group <token group>`.
 Token groups are defined by a unique :ref:`token stem<token stem>`.
 The token stem also typically serves as the key in the :ref:`token key-text pairs.<token key-text pair>` The token stem is a text string that corresponds to the token key that appears in the :ref:`template file<template>`.
-The 2nd level in the tokens dictionary are the :ref:`token sets<token set>`.
+The 2nd level in the tokens dictionary is the :ref:`token sets<token set>`.
 In the template file the tokens are indexed (e.g., ADVAN[1]), as typically multiple token keys will be to be replace by text to create correct syntax.
 For example, if the search if for 1 compartment (ADVAN1) vs 2 compartment (ADVAN3), for ADVAN3, definitions of K23 and K32 must be provided in the $PK block, and (typically) initial estimates must be provided in the $THETA block.
 Thus, a set of 3 replacements must be made, one in $SUBS, one in $PK and one in $THETA.
 So, the token set for selection of number of compartments will, for 1 compartment (first option) or 2 compartments (second option),